Parker United Methodist Church

 Parker Memorial United Methodist Church - Reconciling Ministries Network statement of inclusivity:

 Parker UMC is a faith collective that welcomes all persons to celebrate in the love of God and their birthright as children of God.
-We believe in full inclusion and so we say "all are welcome means all," including people of all sexual orientations, gender identities, race, ethnicity, age, faith history, economic status, marital status, physical and mental ability, and education.
+We believe in full inclusion and so we say "all are welcome means all," including people of all sexual orientations, gender identities, races, ethnicities, ages, faith histories, economic status, marital status, physical and mental ability, and education.
 The Parker community works for equal rights for all humans and the natural world.
 We believe that the diversity of our community makes our faith stronger, our spirituality deeper, and our service more helpful.